Local central limit theorem for triangle counts in sparse random graphs: Stein's Method

 \end{lemma}

-Karo\'nski and Ruci\'nski~\cite{barbour1989central} proved a quantitative central limit theorem for subgraph counts in $G(n,p)$ using the Stein's Method.
-In one of their intermediate results, they give an upper bound on the right-hand side of the inequality given by Lemma~\ref{lemma:Stein-lemma}, which we state below\footnote{The value of $\varepsilon$ in their statement for the case of triangle counts is provided in their equation (3.10).}.
+Barbour, Karo\'nski and Ruci\'nski~\cite{barbour1989central} proved a quantitative central limit theorem for subgraph counts in $G(n,p)$ using the Stein's Method.
+In one of their intermediate results, they give an upper bound on the right-hand side of the inequality given by Lemma~\ref{lemma:Stein-lemma}, which we state below.

 \begin{lemma}{\cite[Lemma 1]{barbour1989central}} Let $X$ be the number of triangles in $G(n,p)$.
-If $p\geq 1/\sqrt{n}$ then for every bounded function $f:\mathbb{R}\rightarrow \mathbb{R}$ with bounded first and second derivatives we have
+If $n^{-\frac{1}{2}} \le p \le 1/2$ then for every bounded function $f:\mathbb{R}\rightarrow \mathbb{R}$ with bounded first and second derivatives we have